nyorain/vil/docs/own/done.md

+- [x] we might be able to improve the accuracy of the queried timings (in hooked cbs) with inserted pipeline barriers.
+That will cause certain stages/commands to stall so we can measure the per-stage time in a more isolated environment
+- [x] transfer command IO inspector for buffers
+- [x] transfer commands IO insepctor for ClearAttachmentCmd: allow to select the attachment to be shown in IO list and then copy that in commandHook
+- [x] remove PageVector when not used anymore.
+Maybe move to docs or nodes
+- [x] optimization: use custom memory management in QueueSubmit impl
+	- [x] investigate other potential bottleneck places where we allocate a lot
+- [~] command groups: come up with a concept to avoid glitchy updates in viewer.
+Either just update every couple of seconds (lame!) or display something special there.
+- [~] opt: even for command buffer recording we still allocate memory in a lot of places (e.g. CommandBufferDesc::getAnnotate but also in Record/Desc itself).
+	  Fix what is possible
+- [~] command groups: should probably also check commonly used handles to match them. at least some handles (at least root resources like memory, samplers etc) will always be in common.
+Command buffers that use almost entirely the same buffers and images can be considered related
+- [~] not sure if current cmdExecuteCommands implementation is the best. see comment there.
+- [x] support khr ray tracing extension
+- [x] figure out if our linear allocator (the std::allocator) adapter should value initialize on alloc
+	  {no, clearly not, per spec!
+See https://en.cppreference.com/w/cpp/named_req/Allocator}
+- [x] v0.1, goal: end of january 2021 (edit may 2021: lmao)
+	- overlay improvements (especially win32 but also x11; leave wl out)
+	- testing & stability improvements
+	- docs improvements (mainly: add introduction post explaining stuff)
+	- gui improvement: remove flickering data and stuff, allow to get texel values in command viewer
+- [x] require wrapping commandBuffers? does it even work otherwise? erase from global data when freed
+	  {yep, works.
+We want to keep supporting it for now}
+- [x] correctly unset commandBuffer handle on api destruction
+- [x] implement additional command buffer viewer mode: per-frame-commands basically shows all commands submitted to queue between two present calls. similar to renderdoc
+	  {lol, yes, somewhat done by now}
+	- [~] or just show the most important submission for now? (based on "main submission" heuristics)
+- [x] support compressed/block formats
+- [x] implement buffer device address
+- [~] optimization: we don't really need to always track refCbs and store the destroyed handles.
+Only do it for submissions viewed in gui?
+	  Could just require commandRecords to be valid while selected and then just handle the unsetting logic in CommandBufferGui::destroyed Hm, on a second thought, this won't work so easily since we might select a new record that is already invalidated (useful in some cases I guess).
+Also, we want to support showing every command for a given handle at some point, where we need this tracking as well.
+	  {completely kicked out refCbs by now}
+- [x] add optional to just show timing per command (correctly show it per section) in command buffer command list.
+	  Wouldn't even need to use the (error-prone) command buffer hooking mechanism, could just insert it directly into the forwarded recording commands. {nope, won't do that, hooking isn't that error-prone.}
+- [x] improve the case where multiple command buffers are pretty much the same and just vary for swapchain image id or something.
+- [x] handle command-buffer re-recording as graceful as possible.
+      	- [x] Try to match selected command in new state
+- [x] general buffer reading mechanism for UI.
+Implement e.g. to read indirect command from buffer and display in command UI
+- [x] we might be able to not lock the device mutex for all the time we lock the ui (which can be a serious problem) by relying on weak/shared pointers eveywhere (making concurrently happening resource destruction no problem)
+	  	- [x] probably requires a lot of other reworks as well, e.g. for buffer readback
+- implement at least extensions that record to command buffer to allow hooking when they are used
+	- [x] push descriptors
+	- [x] implement khr_copy_commands2 extension
+	- [x] khr fragment shading rate
+	- [x] ext conditional rendering
+	- [x] ext sample locations
+	- [x] ext discard rectangles
+	- [x] extended dynamic state
+	- [x] ext line rasterization
+	- [x] khr sync commands 2
+	- [x] ext vertex_input_dynamic_state
+	- [x] ext extended_dynamic_state2
+	- [x] ext color_write_enable
+	- [x] khr ray tracing
+- [~] with the ds changes, we don't correctly track commandRecord invalidation by destroyed handles anymore.
+But with e.g. update_unused_while_pending + partially_bound, we can't track that anyways and must just assume the records stays valid.
+	  We should just not expose any information about that in the gui or state it's limitation (e.g. on hover).
+	- [~] if we absolutely need this information (e.g. if it's really useful for some usecase) we could manually track it.
+Either by iterating over all alive records on view/sampler/buffer destruction or (e.g. triggered by explicit "query" button) by just checking for all descriptors in a record whether it has views/sampler with NULL handles (in not partially_bound descriptors I guess) {yeah, we just don't display that in the UI}
+- [x] fix CommandBuffer 'view commands' deadlock issue (by making resource viewer non-locking)
+- [x] fix bug where resources are destroyed while being shown in resource viewer in gui
+- [x] fix the optimization we have in ds.cpp where we don't store DescriptorSets into the hash maps when object wrapping is active (which currently causes the gui to not show any descriptorSets in the resource viewer)
 - [x] overlay: looks very different depending on whether the application uses srgb or not.
 Fix that!
 		- [x] imgui rendering: in fragment shader, convert to srgb manually